liflab/beepbeep-3-book/markdown/advanced/README.md

 ### Reading from the standard input

-As we have seen earlier, we can read lines from a source of text by passing an `InputStream` to a `ReadLines` processor.
+As seen earlier, we can read lines from a source of text by passing an `InputStream` to a `ReadLines` processor.
 However, it is possible to read from arbitrary streams of bytes, and in particular from the special system stream called the <!--\index{standard input} \textbf{standard input}-->**standard input**<!--/i-->.
 The standard input is an implicit stream present in every running program; external processes can connect to this stream and send bytes that can then be read by the program.

 In Java, the standard input can be manipulated like any `InputStream`, using the static member field `System.in`.
-It could be sent to a `ReadLines` processor as we have done before; however, instead of complete lines of text ending with the newline character (`\n`), let us read arbitrary chunks of characters.
+It could be sent to a `ReadLines` processor as we have done before; however, instead of complete lines of text ending with the newline character (`\n`), suppose we want to read arbitrary chunks of characters.
 This can be done by using another processor called [`ReadStringStream`](http://liflab.github.io/beepbeep-3/javadoc/classca_1_1uqac_1_1lif_1_1cep_1_1io_1_1_read_string_stream.html).
 The following program reads characters from the standard input and, using a `Print` processor, prints them back onto the standard output.

 ``` java
 ReadStringStream reader = new ReadStringStream(System.in);